yw0nam/avobject_torch/README.md

 # Result

-Note, This repository is ongoing project.
+Note that, This repository is ongoing project.

 I'm still training this model, and implement downstream work(like Active speaker detection, Sound source seperation)